 Hi everyone.
 I live in Boston in a cute flowery Irish neighborhood where the local market sells Vegemite and these moist bready things called potato farls.
 I am a PhD student in the Boston University Division of Religious and Theological Studies, focusing on Religion and Society.
 I study how religion affects personal relationships, particularly interreligious relationships, and do fieldwork in Indonesia, Italy (Rome and Piedmont) and Peru.
-I also make documentary films about Muslim headscarves, midwestern Benedictine monasteries, and celebrity crushes.
+I also make documentary films about Muslim headscarves, secular humanist Jewish communities, midwestern Benedictine monasteries, and celebrity crushes.
 I have a banjo and a ukulele and a ten dollar mandolin from eBay hanging on my bedroom walls.
-My ninth album PROSPECT HEARTS is out now and I love it.
+I just released my tenth album ALLORA ECCOLA.
 I enjoy omelettes, walking over the Brooklyn Bridge during a transit strike, and reading US Weekly Magazine.
 Okay, that's me!

 CLICK FOR THE WIKIPEDIA BIO